SolarWinds executives receive Wells notice from US SEC

-June 23 (Reuters) - SolarWinds SWI.N said on Friday that some of its former and current executives had been issued a Wells notice by the U.S. Securities and Exchange Commission over a massive cyberattack in 2020 that the software firm was tied to.
+June 23 (Reuters) - SolarWinds SWI.N said on Friday some of its former and current executives had been issued a Wells notice by the U.S. Securities and Exchange Commission over a massive 2020 data breach tied to the software firm.

-While a Wells notice does not necessarily mean the recipients have violated any law, the SEC issues the letter to firms when it is planning to bring an enforcement action against them.
+A Wells notice does not necessarily mean that recipients have violated any law.
+The SEC issues Wells notices to firms when it is planning to bring enforcement action against them.

+"We are cooperating in a long investigative process that seems to be progressing to charges by the SEC against our company and officers," a SolarWinds spokesperson said in an emailed statement.

+"SolarWinds has acted properly at all times by following long-established best practices for both cyber controls and disclosure," the spokesperson said.

-The company was at the center of a cybersecurity crisis in December 2020, after hackers compromised SolarWinds software updates and used them to access data of thousands of companies and government offices that used its products.
-The U.S. government had attributed the hack to Russia.
+The company was at the center of a cybersecurity crisis in December 2020, when hackers compromised SolarWinds software updates and used them to access data of thousands of companies and government offices that used its products.
+The U.S. government has attributed the hack to Russia.

 ((Samrhitha.A@thomsonreuters.com))